 Ovarian cysts often present no symptoms and don’t need treatment, but if you have large cysts or cancerous cysts, they require removal.
-Trust Dr. Khashayar Shakiba of Women’s Pelvic Surgery of North Jersey to evaluate your ovarian cysts and provide expert, minimally invasive surgery, if necessary.
+Trust Dr. Khashayar Shakiba and Dr. Kateryna Kolesnikova of Women’s Pelvic Surgery of North Jersey to evaluate your ovarian cysts and provide expert, minimally invasive surgery, if necessary.
 If you live in Hackensack, New Jersey, or the surrounding area, call the office or book an appointment online to learn more about treatment for ovarian cysts.

 Women have two ovaries, positioned on each side of the uterus, that produce your eggs.
 The cysts are fluid-filled sacs that form inside or on an ovary.
 Small cysts may form often and then simply disappear on their own.
 But in some cases, ovarian cysts can cause pain and complications.